How Compatible is Barramundi with Your Diet?

 A low FODMAP diet is often recommended to patients with irritable bowel syndrome, yet it’s gained popularity due to its ability to control gastrointestinal symptoms including gas, bloating, and abdominal discomfort.
 It is typically recommended for only two to six weeks.
 (Learn how seafood writer and historian, Justin Demetri, prepares seafood for his FODMAPs diet.)

-Recap: Three to four ounce servings of fish, such as barramundi, are recommended once to twice a day.
-Animal protein is generally low in FODMAPs, and therefore ideal for this diet, as they contain very little or no carbohydrates.
+Recap: Animal protein, including fish, is generally low in FODMAPs, and therefore ideal for this diet, as they contain very little or no carbohydrates.
+You can eat as much barramundi as you’d like without adding to your FODMAP load.

 We Recommend: Roasted Barramundi with Meyer Lemon Vinaigrette